csov/orions-den/whitepaper/src/chat.md

 ## Communication

 After the initialization packet gets delivered, both sides have **shared secret** and can simply use AES-GCM to encrypt and decrypt messages on transit.
-In this case we don't need need multiple layers of encryption, since route is established and nodes only forward encrypted stream.
+In this case we don't need multiple layers of encryption, since route is established and nodes only forward encrypted stream.

 ```mermaid
 flowchart TB